jasminekcarlos/bias-behind-bars-replication/README.md

 # bias-behind-bars-replication

-This analysis is an attempt at replicating the results in "Bias Behind Barssc"
+This analysis is an attempt at replicating the results in "Bias Behind Bars"